 Charlottesville Parks and Recreation maintains a variety of trails in the City.
 There are nearly 6 miles of paved trails, and about 30 miles of nature trails available for residents and visitors to enjoy.
 Multi use trails exist at Riverview Park (and upstream along the Rivanna river), Meade Park, at Schenk's Greenway, McIntire Park, John Warner Parkway, and at Forest Hills Park.
 Nature trails exist in the woods of many City parks and alongside creeks.
 Each trail is described in detail below, or you can view the overall Map of City trails All City trails are for biking, hiking, and jogging with exceptions and Ivy Creek and Ragged Mountain

 NEWS - The City has been awarded a MAP-21 grant to extend the 250 bypass trail under Dairy Bridge and west to Hydraulic Road.
-Plans are complete and construction could begin by spring of 2019.
+Plans are complete and construction will begin in June 2019.
+PLAN SET

 NEWS - The City has been awarded a TAP grant to extend the Coal Tower trail west to the Belmont Bridge.
 Plans are complete and construction is anticipated to begin in the fall of 2019.
 Water Street Shared Use Path Plan Set

 NEWS - Please also note that the culvert under the railroad to/from Greenbrier Park is not open for public use at this time.
 The City is working with the railroad on safe and legal trail accommodations for the future.